ethjsmith/rpi_lightserver/README.md

 pip install Flask
 pip install Flask-BasicAuth
 ```

+** uWSGI **

+uWSGI is used as a better webserver. flask's internal server is really only meant for testing, while this one is better for a production environment, like
+the site that is open to the world...
+` pip install uwsgi `

 **RFSniffer**

 I use this program to find the frequency that your wifi remote is set to.
 With some outlets you can find out directly from